jacops/kubers/README.md

 Obviously this will only work in AKS and AKS-engine based clusters.

 #### Service Principal
-This method requires you to create a service principal and and a Kubernetes secret with the credentials, from which the sidecar container can authenticate itself against a KeyVault.
+This method requires you to create a service principal and a Kubernetes secret with the credentials, from which the sidecar container can authenticate itself against a KeyVault.

 Using service principal is not recommended and should be only used in development or if you are in a non Azure environment.